Paullee’s Ceremony Speech

 Henry’s Vows

 In two days, it will be exactly nine years since you first asked me to kiss you and we began the rest of our lives together.
 I don’t know what I was doing nine years ago today.
 Probably we texted, I went to class, saw some friends.
 I know I was thinking about you.
-About [EDIT THIS PART], your brilliance and the warmth that brilliance cast around you.
+About your laugh, your beauty, — real beauty, soulful beauty — your brilliance and the warmth that brilliance cast around you.
 I felt like I couldn’t keep up with you, and I could never have known I would get to spend the rest of my life trying.

 My love began even then, and I vow to love you more deeply every day, as I always have; to show you that love, in all the ways I know how; and to learn new ways all the time, so that my actions can attempt to reflect the depth of the love I feel.
 “My bounty is as boundless as the sea, my love as deep.
 The more I give to thee, the more I have, for both are infinite.”